Are you looking to invest in your home? Our home improvement experts share remodeling projects that will increase your home's value.

 "A fireplace adds ambience that can't be attained any other way," says real estate expert Donna Freeman.
 It adds warmth and creates a focal point for the room.
 Dress up the firebox with a tasteful surround and a classic wood mantel.
 If you opt for a gas unit, upgrade to one with the most realistic-looking logs.

 Already have a fireplace?
 Give it a fresh, fabulous facelift with a few smart updates.

 Upgrade Your Foyer and Staircase

-The entryway is the first thing visitors will see when they enter your home, so make sure it welcomes them in style.
+Since it is the first thing visitors will see when they enter your home, make sure the entryway welcomes them in style.
 If you can't change the whole space, concentrate on high-impact items.
 Splurge on the entry flooring, or focus on improving the staircase.
-Sand and re-stain treads, paint risers, and replace railings and newels.
-Check building codes regarding railing height and spindle spacing.
+Sand and restain treads, paint risers, and replace railings and newels.
+Be sure to check building codes regarding railing height and spindle spacing.

 Polish Up the Laundry Room

-Create an attractive, functional laundry room for the main level, an upper level, or the basement.
-Replace old appliances with units that offer the latest energy-and fabric-saving features.
-Also, equip your laundry room with long stretches of counter space for folding clean clothes, tuck-away bins for sorting dirty laundry, and cabinets to keep detergents stowed out of sight, and a built-in ironing board.
+Create an attractive, functional laundry room by replacing old appliances with units that offer the latest energy- and fabric-saving features.
+Also, equip your laundry room with long stretches of counter space for folding clean clothes, tuck-away bins for sorting dirty laundry, cabinets to keep detergents stowed out of sight, and a built-in ironing board.